Urban Farm and Kitchen

 • Za'atar: typically a blend of oregano, marjoram, with sumac and toasted sesame seeds.
 It's a little nutty, herbal, and bright from the sumac.

 • Sumac: a bright red berry that's dried and usually sold ground, sumac is a popular Middle Eastern spice.
 It's tart and almost citrus-y, but not sour like lemon.
-It accentuates the flavour of many dishes (like this chicken!).
+It accentuates the flavor of many dishes (like this chicken!).

-• 7-Spice: a Levantine spice blend, also called baharat, this is commonly made up of coriander, allspice, cumin, cloves, black pepper, cinnamon, and nutmeg.
+• 7-Spice: a Levantine spice blend, also called baharat, is commonly made up of coriander, allspice, cumin, cloves, black pepper, cinnamon, and nutmeg.

 Expert Tips